houseofsecrets/SdPaint/README.md

 press backspace to erase the image. the program is bound to 512x512 images right now and doesn't have the ability to save the image right now.
 I may add more features at a later time.

+## Img2img Experimental mode

+Launch the program with `--img2img <image_file_path>` to watch an image file for changes, and use it as img2img source.
+The `img2img.json` file is used in this mode.

 ## Contributing